jarvisteach/appJar/docs/mkdocs/docs/pythonWidgets.md

 ##TextArea
 ____
-Similar to an Entry box, but allows you to type text over multiple lines.
+Similar to an Entry, but allows you to type text over multiple lines.

 ![TextArea](img/1_textArea.png)